In no particular order.

 The Viability of Compressed Natural Gas as Fuel: The Installation and Emissions Testing of a Dual-Fuel System for an Electronically-Timed High-Speed Diesel

 In recent years, strict emissions regulations have created a challenge for the shipping industry.
 One of the ways to help ships abide by these regulations is to convert an existing engine to run on dual fuel.
 Running on dual fuel in our case means running on a mixture of about 30% diesel and 70% compressed natural gas.
 Our thesis is a continuation of several theses that attempted to convert an existing diesel engine to run on dual-fuel.
 The objective of this thesis is to use this engine and run emissions testing on it to see how well the dual-fuel system works.

 Metaheuristic Algorithms in Concept Design: Optimization of Marine Electrical Systems

 Ben Hunt and Alex Koziol

-Ship designers have long used intuition and standard practices to guide their solutions to problems.
-Automation and modern optimization software, despite their limited exposure in the maritime industry, could significantly reduce menial work, as well as help designers make trade-offs with new technologies.
+Ship designers have long used experience and standards to guide their solutions to problems.
+Automation and modern optimization software, despite their limited exposure in the maritime industry, could significantly reduce this effort, as well as help designers make trade-offs between new technologies.
 We are developing software that will transform an Electrical Plant Load Analysis table into a fully-defined One-Line Diagram with distribution components.
-From this base, algorithms may be developed to optimize system layout and power production techniques for fuel use and emissions with respect to various operation conditions.
-This design tool will prove valuable for the concept phase of ship design, allowing engineers to quickly and easily draft and evaluate options.
+From this base, algorithms are developed to optimize system layout and power production techniques for fuel use and emissions with respect to various operating conditions.
+This design tool will prove valuable for the Concept Phase of ship design, allowing engineers to draft and evaluate options quickly and easily.